naveen-u/WingBot/README.md

 # Wing Bot

-A Discord bot to play anagrams, "who's that Pokemon?", and more!
+A Discord bot to play games, browse reddit, and more!

 ## Getting Started